skuplugs05/Lightspeed-x-walmart-integration-skuplugs/README.md

-# Lightspeed-x-walmart-integration-skuplugs
+# Lightspeed X Walmart Integration
-Lightspeed X Walmart integration by SKUPlugs automates inventory, listings, and orders for seamless multichannel retail growth.
+The [**Lightspeed X Walmart integration by SKUPlugs**](https://skuplugs.com/lightspeed-walmart-integration/) connects your Lightspeed POS directly with Walmart Marketplace for seamless multichannel selling.
+It automates product listings, synchronizes inventory in real time, and centralizes order management to reduce manual work and errors.
+Retailers can expand their online reach, maintain accurate stock levels, and improve operational efficiency.
+With easy setup and reliable automation, SKUPlugs helps businesses scale faster while delivering a consistent and streamlined selling experience across platforms.